eduardopiairo/learnpipe/prometheus/infrastrucuture-monitoring-with-prometheus/infrastructure-monitoring-with-prometheus.md

 ## Chaper 2 - An Overview of the Prometheus Ecosystem
-- Prometheus is a time series-based , open-source monitoring system.
+- Prometheus is a time series-based, open-source monitoring system.
 - It collects data by sending HTTP requests for hosts and services on metric endpoints, which it then makes available for analysis and alerting using a powerful query language.

 - Prometheus server